What is a self-assessment?

 8. Leadership

 Leadership abilities are relevant for employees in any business because they help to motivate and inspire colleagues, build trust between workers and managers, and foster a successful work culture.
-Leadership also helps to promote collaboration, encourage creative problem-solving, and develop a shared vision for the organization's future.
-Ultimately, strong leadership skills can lead to a more productive and effective workplace.
+Leadership also helps to promote collaboration, encourage creative problem-solving, and develop a shared vision statement for the organization's future.
+Strong leadership skills can lead to a more productive and effective workplace.

-• I showed leadership qualities with Project X and empowered the team to finalize everything in time at high standards.
+- I showed leadership qualities with Project X and empowered the team to finalize everything on time and to high standards.

-• I have demonstated leadership at the last 3 conferences where I presented the vision of the company and the latest results.
+- I have demonstrated leadership at the last three conferences, where I presented the company's vision and latest results.

 Areas of improvement

-• I have not correctly envisoned how the current market will impact conditions will impact our busines.
-I will consult the CFO and the board on how we can revise out expectations till the next quarterly review.
+- I have not correctly envisioned how the current market conditions will impact our business.
+I will consult the CFO and the board on revising our expectations until the next quarterly review.

 9. Management